Basic Requirements for Major

 topics of the courses the student has taken for the major.Guidelines are available from the Department.
 The purpose of the comprehensive examination is to test: 1) general theological knowledge,

 2) familiarity with basic tools and methods of theological research, 3) ability to

 form sound theological judgments on current issues, 4) capacity for integrating substantial

 theological topics, 5) ability to communicate acquired knowledge.
 Should the student

 fail the examination on its first offering there will be an opportunity for one reexamination

 approximately a week later.

 3. The submission of the Senior Thesis in the fall of the senior year.
 The Senior Thesis is a major research paper (20-30 pages of text) developed by an

 in Theology.
 French or German is recommended for those who wish to pursue graduate study.
 Spanish is an important language for those who may pursue some form of ministry.
-Hebrew can at times be taken through the Classics department.
+Also, Biblical Hebrew is recommended for those who are serious students of scripture.